brickpool/logo/doc/PG-Protocol.md

 The total quantity of 1 bits in the frame is four.
 If Even Parity is used, the frame’s parity bit will be a 0, making the total quantity of 1 bits still an even number (four).
 If Odd Parity is used, the parity bit will be a 1, making an odd quantity (five).

 When the message is transmitted, the parity bit is calculated and applied to the frame of each byte.
-The receiving device counts the quantity of 1 bits and sets an error if they are not the same as configured for that device (DTE and DCE must be configured to use the even parity check method).
+The receiving device counts the quantity of 1 bits and sets an error if they are not the same as configured for that device (_DTE_ and _DCE_ must be configured to use the even parity check method).

 Note that parity checking can only detect an error if an odd number of bits are picked up or dropped in a character frame during transmission.

 ### CRC/XOR Checking
-For read block commands `05`, the LOGO response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
+For teh block commands `04` and `05`, the _DTE_ query or _LOGO!_ response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
 The _CRC_ field checks the contents of the entire data.
 It is applied regardless of any parity check method used for the individual characters of the message.

 The _CRC_ field is one byte, containing an 8–bit binary value.
-The _CRC_ value is calculated by the transmitting device, which appends the XOR value to the message.
-The receiving DTE program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the _CRC_ field.
+The CRC value is calculated by the transmitting device, which appends the XOR value to the message.
+The receiving _DTE_ program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the _CRC_ field.
 If the two values are not equal, an error results.

->__Note:__ The application of CRC in response message are not mandatory.
+__Note:__ The application of _CRC_ field in response message are not mandatory.

 # Chapter 2 - Data Commands